reactgraphqlacademy/fb-messenger/README.md

 ## Exercise

-- Replace API get Threads by threads query
+1- Replace API get Threads by threads query
-- Replace threads query by threadsConnection
+2- Replace threads query by threadsConnection
-- Fetch a Conversation by using the conversationConnection query
+3- Fetch a Conversation by using the conversationConnection query 4- Use the sendMessage mutation to send a message.
+Sending a message should_
+    - Update the conversation to display the new message
-- Use the sendMessage mutation to send a message
+    - Update the treads to display the last message

 ### Bonus